learn-co-curriculum/dsc-working-with-known-json-schemas/README.md

 # a pandas DataFrame with 9 rows and 5 columns
 ```

-Wahoo!
 This is a good general strategy for transforming nested JSON: create a DataFrame and then break out nested features into their own column features.

 ## Outputting to JSON